crescendont/ln-scoring-algorithm-updated/README.md

 Blacklisted items are not accounted for.
 Please refer to other community resources to identify and avoid blacklisted items.
 Similarly, chapter requirements are not considered.

-If there is a newer version of the executable, that version likely has additional clothes or stages added.
+If there is a newer version of the executable, that version likely has bugfixes or additional clothes/stages added.
 Please download that version if you want to access new clothes and new stages.

 Please contact @crescendont on Discord for any bugs, questions, or concerns.